eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 You need to make sure that your project is configured to compile using the Java 7 compiler.
-Go to `Project > Properties`, select the `Java Compiler` section, and make sure that the project is configures to use the Java 7 compiler.
+Go to `Project > Properties`, select the `Java Compiler` section, and make sure that the project is configured to use the Java 7 compiler.

 ### Setting the character encoding